 Child support and alimony are the most common divorce modifications.
 Salt Lake City is home to countless divorce couples who share child custody with their former spouses.
 Many will undergo significant changes in their own lives as well as the lives of their children.
 It is important to understand how spousal and child support are determined.
 The court will carefully evaluate the financial status of each spouse.
 The primary focus will be the spouse’s gross income along with any legal deductions.
 The court will also take into consideration the basic needs of the children.
 Because the status of your children will change with time, child support modifications tend to be the most successful.
 Utah family law places an emphasis on what is in the best interest of the child.
 If the petitioning parent has experienced a significant decline in their income, such as the loss of a job, it can affect their ability to pay for child support under the existing divorce decree.

 The reality is your life is going to change.
-When those changes affect your ability to honor spousal support, child support and visitation arrangements, it is essential to seek representation from an experienced family law attorney with a track record of looking out for the best interest of each client along with the welfare of their children.
-To learn more on how a Salt Lake City divorce modification attorney can help, contact Emy A. Cordano, Attorney at Law and schedule a consultation to discuss your case.
+When those changes affect your ability to honor spousal support, child support, and visitation arrangements, it is essential to seek representation from an experienced family law attorney with a track record of looking out for the best interest of each client along with the welfare of their children.
+To learn more about how a Salt Lake City divorce modification attorney can help, contact Emy A. Cordano, Attorney at Law, and schedule a consultation to discuss your case.